Email Marketing vs Social Media – the Pros and Cons

 There’s no doubt that social media has made a big splash in the world of marketing the past few years – and it’s a trend that shows no signs of slowing down.

 That said, however, is social media making email campaigns obsolete?
 It’s an interesting question that, at least among experts, produces a variety of answers.
+A lot of factors obviously fuel this question such as the level of design on the email, the frequency of sending and so on.
+For example, a friend suggested that I Download IncrediMail to spruce up my email app, which did enhance my interest in my emails!
 But I’d like to take a closer look while weighing in with the pros and cons of each marketing approach.

 In the end, the one you choose – or decide to use them together – comes down to the one that helps you grow your business most efficiently.